kojokwakye/calculator/README.md

 # [calculator](kojokwakye.github.io/calculator)

-A basic calculator on the web.
+a basic calculator on the web.
 It was built for the odin project

 ![Calculator Demo](/Screenshot.png)

 ## features

-- Addition, subtraction, multiplication, and division.
+- addition, subtraction, multiplication, and division.
-- Clear and delete functionality.
+- clear and delete functionality.

 ## usage

-- Click numbers and operators to perform calculations.
+- click numbers and operators to perform calculations.
-- Use "Clear" to reset the screen.
+- use "clear" to reset the screen.
-- Use "Delete" to remove the last characte## Usage
+- use "delete" to remove the last character